PhantomDraft/phantomdraft.github.io/content/en/articles/The idea of Apocalypse in horror films, particularly slashers films.md

 # Hide from everything but the Sitemap
 hideFromSitemap: false
 ---
-Once, after finishing a round in *The Texas Chain Saw Massacre*, I decided to rewatch the original 1974 film and then started reading critics' opinions on it.
+Once, after finishing a round in *The Texas Chain Saw Massacre*, I decided to rewatch <a href="/library/the-texas-chainsaw-massacre-1974/" target="_blank">the original 1974 film</a> and then started reading critics' opinions on it.
 I found a review by critic Christopher Sharrett, whom I’ll quote verbatim:

 <div class="t_center castration cover p_relative atcScreen">
 	<p>"If Psycho began an exploration of a new sense of absurdity in contemporary life, of the collapse of causality and the diseased underbelly of American Gothic, The Texas Chain Saw Massacre carries this exploration to a logical conclusion, addressing many of the issues of Hitchcock's film while refusing comforting closure."</p>
 </div>

-Critic Christopher Sharrett argues that since the release of Alfred Hitchcock’s Psycho (1960) and The Birds (1963), American horror film has been defined by questions it poses "regarding the fundamental validity of the civilizing process in America", with concerns deepening in the 1970s due to "the delegitimation of authority amidst the Vietnam War and Watergate".
+Critic Christopher Sharrett argues that since the release of Alfred Hitchcock’s <a href="/library/psycho-1960/" target="_blank">Psycho (1960)</a> and <a href="/library/the-birds-1963/" target="_blank">The Birds (1963)</a>, American horror film has been defined by questions it poses "regarding the fundamental validity of the civilizing process in America", with concerns deepening in the 1970s due to "the delegitimation of authority amidst the Vietnam War and Watergate".

 ## Slasher vs. Post-Apocalypse